skupperproject/skupper-website/input/docs/cli/index.md

 ## Creating a site using the CLI

 A service network consists of Skupper sites.
-This section describes how to create a site using the default settings.
+This section describes how to create a site in a Kubernetes cluster using the default settings.
+See [Using Skupper Podman](../cli/podman.html) for information about using the Skupper CLI to create Podman sites.

 * The `skupper` CLI is installed.
 * You are logged into the cluster.